Computer Science Department

 In the Peer-Led Team Learning model, a student (the Peer Leader) organizes and oversees weekly workshop sessions on topics recently covered.
 Peer Leaders receive training on course content, group facilitation skills, and college success skills (note-taking, study habits, etc.).
 Peer Leaders' responsibilities include attending training and providing advice, insight and support to workshop participants.
 Workshops begin in the second or third week of the semester and go through the 14th week of classes.

 Each lab assignment is due by the start of the next lecture.
 Late submissions are not allowed.
 Should you miss the deadline due to technical difficulties such as Internet being down for example, please contact me during the next class meeting.
 As long as your work has the time stamp before the due date and your name is written inside all the modified files I will accept your late submission under these special circumstances.
-Any submissions after that will not be accepted and 0 points will be assigned for the missed assignment.
+Any submissions after that will not be accepted and 50% will be assigned for the missed assignment.

 No submissions via email will be accepted.